Ziul/swagger-operator/README.md

 ### 6. Access the Swagger UI

-Expose the FastAPI server (default port: 8000) and access `/` to see the aggregated documentation.
+Expose the operator service (default port: 80) and access `/` to see the aggregated documentation.

 ## Environment Variables